Clara Adams-Ender: After retirement

 Adams-Ender retired from the army in 1993 and started a consulting company.
 She is the former president of Caring About People With Enthusiasm.
 In 2001 she published a memoir: My Rise to the Stars: How a Sharecropper's Daughter Became an Army General.

 Personal life

-Adams-Ender is Catholic, having been educated in the faith while in the service.
+Adams-Ender is a Catholic convert.

+In the 2024 United States presidential election, Adams-Ender endorsed Kamala Harris.

 Honors

-In 1996, Adams-Ender was named one of Working Woman magazine's 350 women who "changed the world."
+In 1996, she was named one of Working Woman magazine's 350 women who "changed the world."
 She is a recipient of the Army Distinguished Service Medal with one oak leaf cluster, Legion of Merit, Meritorious Service Medal with three oak leaf clusters, and an Army Commendation Medal.

 Adams-Ender also received the Roy Wilkins Meritorious Service Award and the Gertrude E. Rush Award for Leadership.
 In 2019, she was inducted as a member of the United States Army Women's Hall of Fame.

 Adams-Ender is a member of Delta Sigma Theta sorority.